SomethingRandom0768/panda3d-docs/distribution/list-of-build-options.rst

    applications) and values being lists of Python modules to not freeze into the application regardless of whether FreezeTool detects it as a dependency log_filename
-   If specifies, all of the output (such as print statemetns and error messages) is written to a file.
+   If specifies, all of the output (such as print statements and error messages) is written to a file.
 The ``$USER_APPDATA/`` prefix can be used to write refer to the AppData directory of the current user. log_append